Yard (land): Application of the term

 In North America and Australasia today, a yard can be any part of a property surrounding or associated with a house or other residential structure, usually (although not necessarily) separate from a garden (where plant maintenance is more formalized).
 A yard will typically consist mostly of lawn or play area.
 The yard in front of a house is referred to as a front yard, the area at the rear is known as a backyard.
 Backyards are generally more private and are thus a more common location for recreation.
 Yard size varies with population density.
 In urban centers, many houses have very small or even no yards at all.
 In the suburbs, yards are generally much larger and have room for such amenities as a patio, a playplace for children, a basketball court or a swimming pool.

 In British English, these areas would usually be described as a garden, similarly subdivided into a front garden and a back garden.
 The term yard is reserved for a hard surfaced area usually enclosed or at least with limited access.
 In modern Britain, the term yard is also used for land adjacent to or amongst workplace buildings or for commercial premises, for example timberyard, boatyard or dockyard.

-In North America, the term "garden" refers only to the area that contains plots of vegetables, herbs, flowers, and/or ornamental plants; and the term "yard" does not refer to the "garden", although the flower garden or vegetable garden may be within the yard.
+In North America, the term "garden" refers only to the area that contains plots of vegetables, herbs, flowers, and/or ornamental plants; and the term "yard" does not refer to this "garden", as "yard" is typically meant to describe a grass lawn; although the flower garden or vegetable garden may be within a yard.